Featured Articles ➔

 The harsh and chemical nature of hair relaxers can be confirmed by the fact that they contain sodium hydroxide (lye), which is also an active ingredient in paint thinners, cleaning solutions, etc. Hair relaxers might also end up burning your skin, damaging your scalp, and leading to excessive hair loss.
 It has also been studied that chemical hair relaxers have many cutaneous adverse effects.

 So, when you’re going for a hair relaxing treatment, make sure you are aware of the harmful impacts it might have on your hair and skin.
-Deep conditioning for relaxed hair can help with the damage post hair relaxing treatment, and we will learn about it in the next section.
+Deep conditioning for relaxed hair can help with damaged hair post hair relaxing treatment, and we will learn about it in the next section.

 However, besides deep-conditioning, there are many other things you can do to save your relaxed hair from damage.
 These things are: